allebone/help.omni.af.mil/docs/PEX/Training.md

     * Actual Completion Date.
 This is the date the course is completed.

     * Required Completion Date.
 This is the date that the course is Required to be completed by.
-This date is added during the student enrol ment when there is a strict timeline that must be fol owed.
+This date is added during the student enrollment when there is a strict timeline that must be fol owed.

 3. Block of Instruction \(BOI\) Information.
 The second level of the report format displays the BOI Name, BOI Type, Status, Start Date in BOI, Duration, Ground Time, Actual Training Day \(ATD\) Time, Flight Time, Seat Time, Minimum BOI Pass Grade, Grade Received, Instructor, Reviewer, Student, BOI Prerequisites, Task Prerequisites, and Comments.